sagearbor/Medschool_ArborTester/README.md

 Containerization: Docker & Docker Compose for creating consistent, isolated, and portable development and deployment environments.

-AI & Machine Learning: Google's Gemini API for generating high-quality questions and explanations.
+AI & Machine Learning: Flexible AI integration supporting both standard OpenAI and Azure OpenAI for generating high-quality questions and explanations, with automatic provider detection based on available credentials.

 Getting Started (Local Development)
 This project uses Docker Compose to simplify the local development setup.
 You can launch the entire backend stack (API server and database) with a single command.